WLOGSolutions/RSuite/docs/basic_workflow.md

 ## **Got stuck?**

-If you are stuck fill free to contact us:
+If you are stuck feel free to contact us:

-* through RSuite website (http://rsuite.io#contact) or
+* through the RSuite website (http://rsuite.io#contact) or
 * using Gitter [RSuite room](https://gitter.im/WLOGSolutions/RSuite
   "Gitter RSuite room")
-* directly by sending email with your problem description to [rsuite@wlogsolutions.com](mailto:rsuite@wlogsolutions.com).
+* directly by sending an email with the description of your problem to [rsuite@wlogsolutions.com](mailto:rsuite@wlogsolutions.com).

 ## Table of contents